Why bother with game UI localization?

 When the translations are done and verified by reviewers within the localization management system, it’s not the end.
 You should put cycles of localization QA on your agenda to make sure that the localized versions function properly.

-The two major parts of testing your game localization are:
+The two major parts of testing your game UI localization are:

 1. Testing multilingual content in designs.
 A proper localization tool with flexible string translation can give you a unified view of your interface designs in multiple languages.
 For example, with Gridly, you can easily review all UI translations in your designs and adjust the layouts so that all text fields and buttons remain consistent in every language.